hammady/rayyan-formats-plugins/README.md

 ## Adding more formats

-Support for more formats can be done by subclassing `RayyanFormats::Base` and defining attributes and logic using simple DSL:
+Support for more formats can be done by subclassing `RayyanFormats::Base` and defining attributes and logic using simple DSL.
+The `detect` block is optional and if omitted will mark the plugin as non-core.
+This means that it won't go through the detection pipeline and the `do_import` block will be executed directly if the extension matches.
+Core plugins, on the other hand, pass through the detection pipeline and must return `true` from the `detect` block for the `do_import` to be executed.

+If the plugin supports exporting as well, you must define a `do_export` block.
+Note that a plugin can support importing only, exporting only or both.

     module RayyanFormats
       module Plugins